rombrew/phobia/README.md

 ## TODO

 * Analyse of rapid transient modes.
+Introduce an iron saturation model.
 * Implement an application protocol via CAN.
 * Make a detailed documentation.
+* Fix hardware to switch off 12v supply rail during boot or reset.
+Use TPS61040
+  + BC857C as voltage booster with load disconnect.
+* Add a voltage reference REF3033 as aplifiers and ADC supply.
+* Remove the mounting holes from PCB, make a compaction, optimize BOM, prepare for automated soldering.

 ## Current Status